nanocurrency/nano-docs/docs/snippets/hardware-recommendations.md

 * 2GB RAM (additional RAM or swap space may be needed if bootstrapping a new node from scratch)
 * Dual-Core CPU
-* 100 MB/s bandwidth (1TB of available monthly bandwidth)
+* 100 Mbps bandwidth (2TB or more of available monthly bandwidth)
 * SSD-based hard drive with 80GB+ of free space

 !!! warning